 Cagli, Italy

 GENERAL LOCATION: Le Marche/Umbria region of Italy

-COOPERATING UNIVERSITIES: University of Jamestown, La Sapienza (U. of Rome).
+COOPERATING UNIVERSITIES: University of Jamestown.

-THE CAGLI/FLORENCE PROJECT
+THE CAGLI PROJECT

+Cagli, Italy